Georgia Gov.-elect Kemp, in first major speech since election, doesn't address voting controversy

 "Georgia is a distribution hub for drug cartels," Kemp said.
 "They are trafficking meth, illegal drugs, and fear."

-Kemp did not address improving election system issues after he accused by his opponent of overseeing a "rotten and rigged system" during the campaign.
+Kemp did not address improving the election system after he was accused by Abrams of overseeing a "rotten and rigged system" during the campaign.

-Abrams, who was running to become the nation's first black female governor, claimed Kemp "was deliberate and intentional in his actions" of voter suppression while overseeing the state's election system in her speech ending her candidacy last month.
+Abrams, who was running to become the nation's first black female governor, claimed in her speech ending her candidacy last month that Kemp had been "deliberate and intentional" in acting to suppress votes while overseeing the state's election system.

-Kemp's speech to lawmakers was boycotted by some Democratic lawmakers.
-Democratic State Rep. Sandra Scott stayed away and urged other members to do the same, according to the Atlanta Journal-Constitution.
+Kemp's speech to lawmakers was boycotted by some Democratic lawmakers, such as state Rep. Sandra Scott, who urged other party members to do the same, according to The Atlanta Journal-Constitution.

-Democratic State Rep. Renitta Shannon told Atlanta's NPR affiliate that Kemp ran "a campaign of hate against half of Georgia, targeting voters of color" and did not attend the address.
+Democratic State Rep. Renitta Shannon also did not attend Kemp's address, telling told Atlanta's NPR affiliate that Kemp ran "a campaign of hate against half of Georgia, targeting voters of color."